-One of London’s most famous institutions, the Natural History Museum, has been reaching new audiences in the Far East with local live streaming services in its pursuit of virtual visitors in China.
+One of London’s most famous museums has been reaching Chinese audiences with local live streaming services in its pursuit of virtual visitors in China.
 The museum went into a partnership with Alibaba.

 According to the Natural History Museum, it opted for a subsidiary online travel platform known as Fliggy to stream directly to thousands of Chinese people in January.
 Previously marketed as Alitrip, Fliggy is an online travel brand which has hundreds of millions of users.
 Fliggy generates millions of dollars worth of revenue for Alibaba with its online travel and hospitality services.
 Given that it has such a large number of active subscribers who have already downloaded its app, partnering with the brand seemed the obvious choice for the Natural History Museum as it sought to make itself better known in the country.